xwl42/tp/docs/UserGuide.md

 <box type="warning">

 **Caution:**
-- The exam name must match one of the valid exams listed below.
-- Only valid exam names will be accepted — entering an invalid one will cause an error.
+- The exam name must match one of the valid exams listed below — entering an invalid one will cause an error.
-- This command modifies students’ grade records directly, so ensure the correct exam and indices are specified.
   </box>

 | **Valid Exam Name** | **Description** |